open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ### Status Event

 The work agent communicates the state of the resources it manages to the respective source using this message.
-"Source" is used to refer to the API consumers or components that utilize the CloudEvents specification for ManifestWorks.

-Event transfer flow:
+#### Event Transfer Flow

 1. The source subscribes to the status event topic `/sources/<source-id>/clusters/+/manifestsstatus` from the broker, for example: `/sources/sdbdeavo-mwrs-hub-controller/clusters/+/manifestsstatus`.
 2. The work agent publishes the status of the resources using the status event to topic `/sources/<source-id>/clusters/<cluster-id>/manifestsstatus`, for example: `/sources/sdbdeavo-mwrs-hub-controller/clusters/cluster1/manifestsstatus`.